Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Medication Policy

-Require written authorization from the child's medical provider for a period not to exceed 6 months.
-Authorization must list the reason, dosage, start date and end date.
+- As needed children’s medications require written authorization from the child’s medical provider for a period not to exceed 6 months.
+Authorization must list the reason, dosage, start date, and end date.

 Additionally, please note the following:

-If while taking a medication, your child's dosage should change, a new "Authorization for Administration of Medication" form will be required.
-If this is a prescription medication, this will also require an updated prescription from your child's medical provider.
+- If while taking medication, your child’s dosage should change, a new “Medication Permission Form” form will be required.
+If this is a prescription medication, this will also require an updated prescription form from your child’s medical provider.

-Medication should not be provided in a child's bottle.
-If the child is not feeding well, he/she may not get all the medication necessary.
+- Medication should not be provided in a child’s bottle.
+If the child is not feeding well, s/he may not get all the medication necessary.
 Further, bottle-feeding times may not correspond with the appropriate medication administration schedule.

 Hand-Washing